MIDL-Conference/midl-website-static/README.md

 # Static content of MIDL websites

-To save on bandwidth, we serve large static files that are used by all MIDL websites (such as the icon font) via GitHub pages instead of Netlify.
+We serve large static files that are used by all MIDL websites (such as the icon font) via a separate subdomain so that these files can be cached more efficiently.